 When we speak of the sovereignty of God we are saying that He is in complete control of everything that happens.
 It also means that He, as the ruler of the universe, has the total right to do whatever He wants.

-Well, the Bible gives us a picture of the God of the universe that is far greater than any of us can comprehend totally.
+Throughout the Bible, it gives us a picture of the God of the universe that is far greater than any of us can comprehend totally.
 He is a God so vast and great that we will spend eternity learning about Him.
 He is one that holds the very structure of the universe together (Colossians 1:17).
 And He is the one who spoke it all into existence in the first place (Genesis 1).
 This speaks of His power.
-Total control of everything goes hand in hand with the fact that He is omnipotent, or all powerful.
-He not only has the right, as the sovereign of the universe to do as He pleases, He has the ability to carry it out.
+Total control of everything goes hand in hand with the fact that He is omnipotent, or all-powerful.
+He not only has the right, as the sovereign of the universe to do as He pleases, He also has the ability to carry it out.

 There are many verses in Scripture that proclaim the Lord's sovereignty.
 Let us just give a few: